michaeljmuller/plexstack/README.md

 Alternatively, you can find the Download Clients configuration page from the home screen by clicking "Settings" in the side-nav, and then clicking on "Download Clients".

-From the Download Clients configuration page, click the big "plus" icon, and then click on "SABnzbd" in the "Usenet" section.
+★ From the Download Clients configuration page, click the big "plus" icon, and then click on "SABnzbd" in the "Usenet" section.

-You'll need to enter the following information:
+★ You'll need to enter the following information:

  - Name: SAB (or whatever you want to name it)
  - Host: sabnzbd (this is the hostname docker compose set up for the containers to use when talking to each other)
- - Port: 8080 (not 9991 -- that's the port exposed by docker for access from the outside)
  - API Key: enter the NZB you copied from SAB in the previous step

+Note: leave the port at the default 8080; don't change it to 9991.
+9991 is the port exposed by docker for access from the outside.

-Hit the "test" button.
+★ Hit the "Test" button, then hit "Save".